RPAS Training Programs

 Note: An ROC-A is required by operators of radiotelephone equipment on board aircraft and at aeronautical land (fixed and mobile) radio stations using aeronautical mobile frequencies.

-At the present time, it is mostly an exception for UAV pilots to engage in direct communication with Air Traffic Services via handled radio.
-However, there are instances where radio communication may be necessary to improve safety and best practices.
+Currently, it is an exception for UAV pilots to engage in direct communication with Air Traffic Services via handheld radio.
+However, there are instances where radio communication is necessary to enhance safety and best practices.

 Examples of UAV/DRONE VHF use may include: